 Marsaxlokk – The colorful fishing village in Malta

-• One of Malta's most colorful places is the small fishing village of Marsaxlokk - famous for its excellent fish restaurants and the colorful fishing boats with eyes.
+One of Malta's most colorful places is the small fishing village of Marsaxlokk - famous for its excellent fish restaurants and the colorful fishing boats with eyes.

 I am stared at by a thousand eyes.
-In the bow of almost all the fishing boats in Malta's fishing village Marsaxlokk sit the eyes.
+In the bow of almost all the fishing boats in Malta's fishing village Marsaxlokk you'll find the eyes.
 The eyes of Osiris that literally keep a watchful eye over the fishermen, making sure they return safely to port with the day's catch.
 It is no wonder that the colorful and unique little luzzo boats have become somewhat of a symbol of Malta.
 These stable and robust boats have been used in Malta for thousands of years, through the Mediterranean winter storms and under the merciless summer sun.
 Today, most luzzo boats have been replaced with more efficient fishing vessels around Malta, but here in Marsaxlokk, the luzzo boats have had to continue to simmer out to sea.
 Every day, all year round.
 So also this February day when we visited the village.

 Marsaxlokk-Malta